kubernetes/ingress-gce/docs/faq/gce.md

 * Backend Services: because of low quota and high reuse.
 A single Service in a Kubernetes cluster has one NodePort, common throughout the cluster.
-GCE has a hard limit of the number of allowed BackendServices, so if multiple Ingresses all point to a single Service, that creates a single BackendService in GCE pointing to that Service's NodePort.
+GCE has a hard limit of the number of allowed Backend Services, so if multiple Ingresses all point to a single Service, that creates a single Backend Service in GCE pointing to that Service's NodePort.

 * Instance Group: since an instance can only be part of a single loadbalanced